xevilmaxx/BlePeripheral/README.md

 		 - You need set it manually from windows settings (guide is provided in Notes.txt under LibBlePeripheral/WindowsBleServer )

 # Trick used to make Windows work in normal ConsoleApp:
-Extracted DLLs from nuget package: **Microsoft.Windows.SDK.NET.Ref**, and referenced the oldes version to gain as much compatibility as possible.
+Extracted DLLs from nuget package: **Microsoft.Windows.SDK.NET.Ref**, and referenced the oldest version to gain as much compatibility as possible.
 You are free to change the SDK reference version, just add reference to different local DLLs which are already included in LibBlePeripheral project.